bakastrumpf/bakastrumpf/README.md

 ### Hi there 👋

 I am a published linguist, lexicographer, translator and English teacher accidentally lost in Java, trying to find a way out; struggling with JavaScript&PHP mess!

+My goal is to improve my skills for a full-stack developer in Java.

 What you'll find here is a summary of my IT journey.